Dynamic Selection in Algorithmic Decision-making: Background

 This sequential decision-making problem is commonly known as the contextual bandit problem \citep[chapter 8]{Slivkins19}.
-For this class of problems, a standard metric for measuring the performance of $\pi$ is its \emph{expected cumulative regret}, which is referred to just as ``regret'' hereafter.
-Specifically, we compare $\pi$ with an oracle policy $\pi^*$, which knows the functions $\{\mu_i\}_{i=1}^M$ \emph{a priori} and pulls arm~$\pi^*(\BFv_t)\coloneqq \argmax_{ i = 1,\ldots,M}\mu_i(\BFv_t)$ at each time $t$.
-Following policy $\pi$, the agent incurs regret
+Evidently, if each reward function $\mu_i$ is known in advance, the agent would employ the \emph{oracle policy} at each time $t$, pulling the optimal arm associated with $\BFv_t$, that is, $\pi^*(\BFv_t)\coloneqq \argmax_{ i = 1,\ldots,K}\mu_i(\BFv_t)$.
+In practice, however, $\mu_i$ is unknown and must be estimated from data.
+Hence, the arm that is actually pulled at each time $t$ is in general not the optimal arm, leading to an \emph{instantaneous regret}: $\max_{i=1,\ldots,K} \mu_i(\BFv_t) - \mu_{a_t}(\BFv_t)$.
+A standard metric for measuring the performance of an algorithm is \emph{expected cumulative regret}:

-which measures the difference in expected cumulative reward between $\pi^*$ and $\pi$.
-Thus, the agent aims to approach the oracle's performance by learning the reward functions gradually.
-In the sequel, we assume, for simplicity, that for each arm~$i$, the reward function $\mu_i$ is linear in the covariate vector---that is, $\mu_i(\BFv) = \BFv^\intercal \BFalpha_i$, where $\BFalpha_i\in\Real^p$ is a vector of unknown parameters.
-Then, the problem is reduced to learning these linear coefficients over time.
+We simply refer to it as ``regret'' for the remainder of this paper.
+The regret quantifies the difference in expected cumulative reward between an algorithm and the oracle policy.
+As such, the agent's goal is to approximate the performance of the oracle by progressively learning the reward functions.
+For simplicity, we will henceforth assume that for each arm $i$, the reward function $\mu_i$ is linear in the covariate vector (i.e., $\mu_i(\BFv) = \BFv^\intercal \BFalpha_i$), where $\BFalpha_i\in\Real^p$ is an unknown parameter vector.
+Consequently, the problem is reduced to learning these linear coefficients over time.

-When the covariates are exogenous, a number of algorithms of Greedy or UCB types have been proposed to learn the coefficients.
-These algorithms differ in their finite-time and asymptotic properties, but they learn the true value of coefficients in the long run and, therefore, have a \emph{sub-linear} regret---that is, $T^{-1}\Reg^\pi(T)\to 0$ as $T\to\infty$.
-This basically implies that at least the agent is taking the optimal action in most of the time periods as the horizon increases.
+When the covariates are exogenous, that is, $\mathbb{E}[\varepsilon_t|\BFv_t]=0$, numerous effective algorithms have been proposed to learn the coefficients.
+While these algorithms vary in their finite-time and asymptotic properties, they all converge to the true value of the coefficients over time and, therefore, exhibit a \emph{sublinear} regret: that is, $T^{-1}\Reg(T)\to 0$ as $T\to\infty$.
+This indicates that as the horizon increases, the agent is increasingly likely to take the optimal action in most periods.